NEPOTISM! Amrita Rao Reveals How She Was Once Replaced By A Star-kid In A Very UNDIGNIFIED Manner

 "Kudos to Tanushree Dutta who actually flagged off the MeToo Movement in India, she gave a lot of strength to women who were quiet and scared to speak up, they were still bottled in their experience.

 I really appreciate her.
 Secondly, it's great that this fear psychosis is now around, if you mess around, you will be tarnished for life on the internet.
-And that is why a lot of men have put their act together.
+And that is why a lot of men have put their act together."

 "Now they are scared to be frivolous and flirtatious even on phone chats with women, I think that's so good.
 The reason why women were targeted is because we live in a society where victims were made to feel like it was their fault and #MeToo has really changed that".